FAQ

 .

 If you’re just getting started, install Elm whatever way you think is the easiest so you can get started coding.
-Installing Elm globally using the installer can be a great way.
+Installing Elm globally using the official installer can be a great way.
 But if you’re already familiar with installing stuff with npm

 it might be just as easy to start with elm-tooling